 Money is energy.
 A frictionless medium for amplifying your will.

-- The Stranger: Maybe the book was just beyond me, but I thought a lot of it was boring.
-I get that Camus wanted to depict Meursault's emotional detachment through the frank writing, but that didn't make the book less boring.
-I feel like I didn't need to read a hundred pages of apathy to get that Meursault was a nihilist.
-I also felt that the ending was a wash, I can't concretely describe what Camus was trying to convey.
+- The Stranger: Boring as fuck.
+Am I just a pleb incapable of understanding the deeper meaning?
+I get that Camus wanted to convey Meursault's emotional detachment through the frank writing, but that didn't make the book any less boring.
+I didn't need to read a hundred pages of apathy to get that Meursault was a nihilist.
+I also felt that the ending was a wash, I don't get what Camus was trying to convey.
 Is Meursalt creating a purpose for himself by embracing the role of the stranger that everyone hates?
-Does that not contradict the whole "benign indifference of the universe thing"?
+Does that not contradict the whole "benign indifference of the universe" thing?
+Why even create a role for himself?
 I don't know whether he's accepting meaninglessness or making some futile grasp for meaning at the end of his life.
-I enjoyed the straightforwardness of the Myth of Sisyphus much more.
+I enjoyed the straightforwardness of the Myth of Sisyphus.

-- Ghost in the Wires: I love reading hacker biographies, but this book got old fast.
-It's mostly about social engineering, not actual computer hacking, and the author seems like an arrogant chode.
+- Ghost in the Wires: I love reading hacker biographies, but this got old fast.
+It's mostly about social engineering, not actual computer hacking, and the author seems like a tool.

 - Gang Leader for a Day: Compelling portrayal of the Chicago projects.
 Sudhir is one brave dude.

-- Fear and Loathing in Las Vegas: It was alright.
-Funny at a few points, but I had to slog through it, and this is coming from a dude who loved The Wolf of Wall Street.
+- Fear and Loathing in Las Vegas: Funny at a few points, but I had to slog through it, and this is from someone who loves drug-fueled romps.
 I get that it's a critique of American culture, but that didn't make it any less boring.
-Kind of like The Stranger in that way
+Kind of like The Stranger in that sense

-- Everything Matters: A big page turner and a good read, but I felt the question of why everything actually matters was never thoroughly answered.
+- Everything Matters: A big page turner and a good read, but I felt the question of why everything actually matters was never really answered.
 The protagonist just kind of suddenly started believing everything mattered through some internal conflict resolution not presented to the reader.
-I still don't think anything matters.
+I'm left still not thinking anything matters.

 - Hard Boiled Wonderland and the End of the World